losrobbos/coding-advanced-resources/README.md

 For both of these "paradigms" we would apply different patterns, as OOP and FP code structures differ quite a bit.

-Therefore the FIRST design choice is:
-- Functional Programming vs OOP vs a mix of both (=hybrid)
+Therefore the FIRST design choice is: Functional Programming vs OOP vs a mix of both (=hybrid)

 For languages like JavaScript we could use patterns from BOTH worlds, because JS allows a mixture of functional & OOP programming.

-So it makes sense to learn some OOP design patterns, even if you are just dealing with
+So it makes sense to learn some OOP design patterns, even if you are mostly just coding using functions.
+At some point classes might get handy

 #### OOP Design Patterns

 There is very famous standard book for OOP design patterns by the "Gang of Four" (often called just GoF).

-Another famous series of patterns are the <b>SOLID</b> princliples.
+Another famous series of patterns are the <b>SOLID</b> principles.

 Now getting into all that design patterns (several dozen) without any concrete real life use case at hand would probably a bit overkill at first.

 In order to get into design patterns, you can also start with a YouTube playlist which will make the topic a bit more accessible ;)

-Design Patterns - some famous "Gang of Four" design patterns + the SOLID design patterns:
+Playlist - Design Patterns - some famous "Gang of Four" design patterns + the SOLID design patterns:

 https://www.youtube.com/watch?v=BWprw8UHIzA&list=PLZlA0Gpn_vH_CthENcPCM0Dww6a5XYC7f

 #### Pure Functional Programming (no OOP)

+In case you wanna do "all functional" or just mostly functional, it might make sense to dive a little bit into some functional programming paradims:

 - Functional Programmers Toolbox: https://www.youtube.com/watch?v=Nrp_LZ-XGsY
 - Function Composition: https://www.youtube.com/watch?v=rCKPgu4DvcE